AT RIGHT:Almost ready - the oil pump was still in the parts washer when this image was taken!

 We like to carefully measure everything and then mix-and-match the parts for superior fit.
 We have also discovered significant manufacturing errors with this process which would likely have gone unnoticed without these measures.
 It is remarkably easy, for example, to overlook the circumstance of the crankshaft bore not in the true center of the crankcase, angled on the horizontal left or right of center, or not on the same horizontal plane at all.
 Yet examples of errors like these are not as uncommon as we would like.

-The next thing we do is something nobody else does (that we know of) in the engine building process, and that is to measure the height the piston crown comes above the plane of the top of the cylinder.
+The methods by which we accomplish these steps involve steps nobody else does (that we know of) in the engine building process, and that is to measure the height the piston crown comes above the plane of the top of the cylinder.
 I call this the CAC, or "Crown Above Cylinder."
 This value is important because, firstly, it can reveal deeper problems, and because it helps us get the compression ratio equal in all four cylinders.

 Here are some of the deeper problems that can be discovered through a CAC check:

 AT RIGHT:Cylinder 3 having its CAC value measured.
-All four cylinders are measured this way, and should any significant difference be found between cylinders, swapping pistons, cylinders or even rods around can help make a better match and find out exactly where the discrepancy may lie.
+All four cylinders are measured this way, and should any significant difference be found between cylinders, swapping pistons, cylinders or even heads around can help make a better compression ratio match - or simply find out exactly where any discrepancy may lie.
 This measure is extraordinarily accurate.

 In order to do this for these engines, you have to have special tools.
-Here, you can see them in action on these images.
+Here, you can see them in action on these images which document the "CHC" and "CAC" steps.

 The distance between the smallest tick marks is one hundredth of a mm, or 0.0004", and you can discern to perhaps a tenth of that!
-So, this is a very accurate measure, performed while the cylinder is under torque, so any shims are squished flat, etc. In this instance, the heights at which the pistons protrude above the plane of the top of the cylinders were all remarkably close, within 0.07mm, well within tolerance, which, in this case, is better measured in its effect on combustion chamber volume than as a length.
-In any event 0.07mm is among the closest you'll find from parts that have not especially been "blueprinted" to perfection.
+So, this is a very accurate measure, performed while the cylinder is under torque, so any shims are squished flat, etc. In terms of the CAC value, it is better to consider its effect on combustion chamber volume rather than thinking of it as a length.

 The accuracy of this measure is so good, that if you take the time to swap parts around, you can accurately determine discrepancies in the manufacture of the various parts!
 But, we ARE splitting hairs here!
 However, a benefit to both engine builder and customer is that the ability to move parts around for better fit means that perfection is more easily achieved, and the more equal the HP production of each cylinder, the smoother the engine will run, and the more HP the engine will produce overall.

-The heads looked really great, and were probably perfect, except that the springs have been in compression for something like 20 years and have, no doubt, relaxed some tension.
-As stated elsewhere, the idea is to have a consistent, reliable product, so I replaced all the valve springs with new, re-faced the valves, ground & lapped the valve seats, and then carefully assembled the valves onto the heads paying special attention to spring-heights.
+The heads looked pretty good, as was, but as stated elsewhere, our goal is to have a consistent, reliable product, so I replaced all the valve guides, used new higher-tension springs, re-faced the valves, ground & lapped the valve seats, and then carefully assembled the valves onto the heads paying special attention to spring-heights.

 We went through a batch of about 32 new springs and they were grouped by strength.
 We match up slightly stiffer springs with the heavier valves (intakes are about 2% heavier than exhausts), so they're very close sets, matched up, so all the valves tend to float at the same time. ...Of course, each valve and retainer are position-specific through the shimming process as the spring-heights are set.
 This close-matching of spring tensions helps the driver know when they're over-revving because all the valves will tend to float at exactly the same time, thus sending the clear signal of a drop-off in power.
 When one or two valves float before the others, the driver may not realize they're harming the engine and continue on, getting into trouble!